British Rail Class 143: Design

 Both axles (one driving per coach at the inner end) were fitted directly to the chassis rather than being mounted on bogies, unlike traditional DMUs.
 This uncommon arrangement has been attributed with resulting in the Class 141 units possessing a relatively rough ride, especially when traversing jointed track or points.
 Their combatively poor ride quality has been said to be a major factor in the type's general unpopularity amongst passengers.
-As a positive result from BR's experiences with the Class 141, the Class 143 featured an improved suspension arrangement to enhance passenger comfort, this consisted of a wider spring base and double dampers being installed, features that had been deemed necessary by BR to provide sufficient levels of performance, and had been retrofitted onto all of the older Class 141s as well.
+As a positive result from BR's experiences with the Class 141, the Class 143 featured an improved suspension arrangement to enhance passenger comfort.
+This consisted of a wider spring base and double dampers being installed; these features had been deemed necessary by BR to provide sufficient levels of performance and had been retrofitted onto all of the older Class 141s as well.